nadvolod/selenium-java/README.md

 ### Continuous integration with SauceLabs and GitHub

-### Cross Browseer and Cross Platform Automation using SauceLabs
+### Cross Browser and Cross Platform Automation using SauceLabs

 ### How to get awesome reports using the TestProject SDK